|miano home page | events calendar | office hours | music department home page | course advisement page|

 Please see me if you are interested in taking applied lessons in any instrument, but especially for voice.
 I can speak with you about how one gets into one of our applied studios.
 I also can help you get connected to an applied teacher, if you have specific questions for him or her.

-If you have general questions about the music program and would prefer to speak to the department chair, contact Mr. Dan Gordon.
-He will be available over some of the summer months to assist you.
-Dr. Karen Becker will begin serving as department chair at the top of the fall semester.
-You can reach either Mr. Gordon or Dr. Becker by email and they can either answer your questions online, or they will direct your questions to a specific faculty member, if appropriate.
-Or they may decide that it would be better to meet with you in person.
+If you have general questions about the music program and would prefer to speak to the department chair, contact Dr. Karen Becker.
+You can reach Dr. Becker by email and she can either answer your questions online, or she will direct your questions to a specific faculty member, if appropriate.
+Or she may decide that it would be better to meet with you in person.

 It's best to make an appointment for your office hour visits with me, since sometimes I need to spend extended time with individuals.
 Certainly, you may just try "walk-in," but if another student has reserved time with me, you may have to wait.